-Establishing a reconnection with your mentee after a break (holidays, summer, illness, etc.) is essential to nurturing your mentoring match.
+Establishing clear expectations around reconnection with your mentee after a break is essential to nurturing your mentoring match.
 Whether you and your mentee have been matched for a few months or several years, there are steps you can take as a mentor to make sure that the two of you continue to strengthen your relationship upon reconnecting.

-One easy and fun way to reconnect after a prolonged visit is to spend some time together drawing your favorite highlight from your time apart over the break.
+One easy and fun way to reconnect after a prolonged visit is to each draw your favorite highlight from your time apart over the break.
 No art degree is necessary, just bring some colored pencils/crayons/markers and paper and spend 5 minutes drawing together.
 Then take turns showing each other your drawings and telling the story behind it.
 Shared activities like these are engaging and simple ways to build strong bonds, and research tells us that taking part in shared, fun activities focusing on relationship building is one of the best ways to ensure a successful mentoring experience for mentor and mentee.